gatling/frontline-doc/content/reference/current/installation/manual/index.md

 ## Upgrading From a Previous Version

-* Your current FrontLine version must be at least 1.6.2.
-Otherwise, you must first upgrade to FrontLine 1.11.1.
+* Your current Gatling Enterprise version must be at least 1.6.2.
+Otherwise, you must first upgrade to Gatling Enterprise 1.11.1.
-* Shut FrontLine process down
+* Shut Gatling Enterprise process down
 * Perform a backup of your Cassandra data (eg `/var/lib/cassandra` directory, but might vary depending on how you've installed Cassandra)
-* Download and unzip updated FrontLine bundle
+* Download and unzip updated Gatling Enterprise bundle
 * Copy `conf` directory content from previous installation to the new one
 * Copy `keys` directory from previous installation (if it exists) to the new one (`cp -r previous_frontline_folder/keys new_frontline_folder`)
-* Start new FrontLine process
+* Start the new Gatling Enterprise process

 ## Processor Architecture

-We currently only support AMD64 for both FrontLine and Gatling injectors.
+We currently only support AMD64 for both Gatling Enterprise and Gatling injectors.

 We don't support ARM at the moment.

 ## JDK

-FrontLine components runs on a JVM and requires a modern Hotspot-based JDK 8 or 11.
+Gatling Enterprise components runs on a JVM and requires a modern Hotspot-based JDK 8 or 11.

 We recommend you use JDK builds from [AdoptOpenJDK](https://adoptopenjdk.net/).